-Shopify was founded in 2006 by Tobias Lütke and Scott Lake, start-up entrepreneurs who were dissatisfied by their own experiences trying to find an eCommerce platform to launch an online store.
-In fact, Shopify began first in 2004 as an online store to sell snowboards before it was unveiled as a platform, ultimately growing to now host 31% of the eCommerce websites in the United States and 21% of the global eCommerce marketplace.
+Shopify was founded in 2006 by Tobias Lütke and Scott Lake, start-up entrepreneurs dissatisfied with their experiences trying to find an eCommerce platform to launch an online store.
+Shopify began first in 2004 as an online store to sell snowboards before it was unveiled as a platform.
+It ultimately grew to host 31% of the eCommerce websites in the United States and 21% of the global eCommerce marketplace.

 In 2021, Shopify announced the release of Shopify Online Store 2.0, a new opportunity for developers to build fantastic themes and apps with all new tools and features.
 However, Shopify 2.0 is not enabled by default, and many startups and brands have not made the switch or are unsure about if the switch is necessary or how to upgrade to Shopify 2.0.
 This guide goes into all the info about Shopify 2.0, answers the question of “why is Shopify 2.0 better?,” and dives into how to upgrade to Shopify Online Store 2.0.